-For PR19 period, we have populated this line with outputs identified in the WINEP3 from Environment Agency and the Water Quality NEP3 from Natural Resources Wales.
+For PR19 period, we have populated this line with 388 outputs with U_MON3 drivers identified in the WINEP3 from Environment Agency and the Water Quality NEP3 from Natural Resources Wales.
 Work to provide clarity on environmental obligations, and hence content of the (WI) NEP, is continuously ongoing.
 All schemes currently have a regulatory output date of 2025.
 Proposed monitor installation is assumed to follow a stable delivery profile over AMP7.
 These schemes may change with further publications of the WINEP and NEP.